How to Install BleachBit on Ubuntu 24.04/22.04/20.04

 This command retrieves and installs the BleachBit package from the official Ubuntu repositories.
 The -y flag automatically confirms the installation, streamlining the process.

-Install BleachBit on Ubuntu via Flatpak and Flathub
+Method 2: Install BleachBit via Flatpak and Flathub

-This section will explore an alternative method to install BleachBit using the Flatpak package manager.
-Flatpak is a popular option, similar to Snap, and is featured across many Linux distributions as a third-party installation package manager for obtaining the latest packages.
+This section will explore an alternative method for installing BleachBit using the Flatpak package manager.
+Flatpak is a popular option similar to Snap and is featured across many Linux distributions as a third-party installation package manager for obtaining the latest packages.

 Enable Flathub Before BleachBit Installation